 Laboratory for Learning and Cognition.
 The Laboratory on Learning and Cognition is directed by Dan J. Woltz and Michael K. Gardner.
 The Laboratory features several IBM PC compatible data collection computers, as well as work space for graduate students and research assistants.
 Reaction time experiments are programmed using the E-Prime experimental authoring system.
 Research subjects (for studies approved through the University of Utah's Institutional Review Board) are recruited from the Department's undergraduate educational psychology subject pool.
-Research conducted in the Laboratory for Learning and Cognition has involved the acquisition of cognitive skills, undetected errors in cognitive skills, and priming processes in memory.
+Research conducted in the Laboratory for Learning and Cognition has involved the acquisition of cognitive skills, undetected errors in cognitive skills, priming processes in memory, and the perception of frequency of events.